LinkedInAttic/venus.js/docs/source/reference/annotations.rst

 .. code-block:: javascript

   /**
-   * @venus-library mocha
+   * @venus-include dependency1.js
-   * @venus-code widget.js
+   * @venus-include foo/dependency2.js
-   * @venus-include dependency.js
+   * @venus-include ../bar/dependency3.js
    */

 --------------------
 @venus-include-group
 --------------------

 Includes the given include group.
-An include group is a set of JavaScript files to include, defined in the Venus config.
+An include group is a set of JavaScript files to include, defined in the Venus config (``.venus/config``).

 For example, let's say we want to include a group named ``groupA``, which will include fileA.js and fileB.js